markhillard/Boxes/README.md

 Thanks to [@wernull](https://gist.github.com/wernull) for creating [Ghost CSS](https://gist.github.com/wernull/e9456b7aba5a3f9f91a6).

-I used `box-shadow` instead of `outline`, changed some colors, and added a few more CSS properties to make it pretty.
+I used `box-shadow` instead of `outline`, changed some colors, and added a few more CSS properties.